-From 1 January 2010 the STP became the single Commonwealth grants support programme for specialist training.
+From 1 January 2010 the STP became the single Commonwealth grants support program for specialist training.

-The two main aims of this programme are to:
+The two main aims of this program are to:

 - enhance workforce distribution by providing specialist registrars with training opportunities in rural areas and areas of workforce shortage; and

 - increase specialist training capacity and quality by providing educational opportunities in settings where registrars will work once they obtain Fellowship, such as private hospitals, specialists’ rooms and community health settings.

 The STP is delivered through twelve (12) specialist medical colleges under funding agreements with the Department.
 The colleges are:

 - Australasian College of Sport and Exercise Physicians (ACSEP);

 - Australian and New Zealand College of Anaesthetists (ANZCA);

 - Royal Australasian College of Medical Administrators (RACMA);